 The vestibular system, located in the inner ear, plays a crucial role in maintaining posture, gait, and balance by sensing head movement and coordinating eye and postural responses.
 Falls are a leading cause of injury among older Western Australians, and impaired vestibular function significantly increases the risk.
-More than one in two individuals who experience a fall shows signs of vestibular dysfunction.
+More than 1 in 2 individuals who experience a fall shows signs of vestibular dysfunction.

 How does the vestibular system influence falls risk?